Skip to main content

 Depending on which side of the car’s width the impact is made, the test can be referred to as a passenger-side small overlap frontal crash test or a driver-side small overlap frontal crash test.

 The IIHS was the first to introduce this type of frontal test, focusing more on the car’s structural performance.
-On the other hand, the NHTSA pays more attention to the performance of the seatbelt and airbags deployment facility.
+On the other hand, the NHTSA pays more attention to the performance of the seatbelt and airbag deployment facility.

 For this reason, while both ratings in this frontal test are adequate, the IIHS encourages consumers to fully consider both test results to understand the vehicle’s safety features.